The role of non-universal $Z$ couplings in explaining the $V_{us}$ anomaly: Minimal vector-like lepton models

 The fit results for the $\Sigma$ model in Fig.~\ref{fig:Sig-model}, on the other hand, are not observed to decrease the tension between the preferred parameter space of EWP data and $R(V_{us})$ measurement.
 The 95\%-favored regions of these two sets of measurements barely overlap.
-Thus, as expected from our EFT analysis, this model fails to explain the data well, which is also reflected in the low values of $\Delta \chi^2_{\rm NP} =3.7$ and $0.6$, for the case $(y_\Sigma)_e = 0$ and $(y_\Sigma)_\mu = 0$, respectively.
+Thus, as expected from our EFT analysis where the maximum value of $\Delta \chi^2_{\rm NP}$ is 3 for $\alpha = +3$, this model fails to explain the data well.
+This is also reflected in the low values of $\Delta \chi^2_{\rm NP} =3.3$ and $0.4$, for the case $(y_\Sigma)_e = 0$ and $(y_\Sigma)_\mu = 0$, respectively.

-We thus find that our model-independent results hold for specific VLL models, even after taking into account extra constraints from the non-observation of LFV decays.
-The model $X$ is close to optimal, with $(y_X)_e =0$ and non-zero values for the other two Yukawa couplings.
+We thus find that our model-independent results hold for specific VLL models, in spite of extra constraints from the non-observation of LFV decays.

-In the VLL models $E$, $X$, and $\Sigma$, the same couplings of the VLLs that give rise to effective NP couplings of the $W$ boson also give rise to the Higgs boson decaying to a pair of leptons.
-As a result, the Higgs boson decay rates will be affected, which may be measurable at future high-precision experiments.
-In the next section, we analyze possible effects on the rates of leptonic decays of the Higgs boson in the model-independent framework, and in the context of specific minimal VLL models.